 All our volunteers, who have access to, and are associated with the processing of personal data, are legally obliged to respect the confidentiality of personal data held by us and to update it when necessary.

-We do not pass personal data on to any other organisation without your permission other than when legally or contractually obliged to so.
+We do not pass personal data on to any other organisation without your permission other than when legally or contractually obliged to do so.
+We are required by HMRC to pass details on to them of Gift Aid donations and keep records of those donations for six years.

 You can ask us if we are keeping any personal data about you and you can also request to receive a copy of that personal data – this is called a Subject Access Request.
 To make a Subject Access Request you will need to provide adequate proof of identity such as a copy of your passport, birth certificate or driving licence before your request can be processed.
 Please try to be as clear as possible about the information you are seeking.
 Once we have received your Subject Access Request and proof of identity you will receive a response from us within one month and you will be able to get copies of any information we hold on you.
 However, exemptions to disclosure may apply in some circumstances.